fizzleRaider7645/fantasy_basketball/README.md

-# CelticsRoster
+# Fantasy Basketball

-This gem lists the roster of the current Boston Celtics, and allows the user to choose a player to see their stats from the previous game they played.
+This application allows users to create an account, a team, and populate that team with custom or current NBA players.

 ## Installation

 Clone repo "https://github.com/fizzleRaider7645/celtics_roster"
 cd into the file's location
-to run enter 'bin/celtics_roster' in terminal
+run bundle install

 ## Usage

-Run 'bin/celtics_roster' and enter the 'list number' associated with the player you would like to select.
-To exit, type 'exit'.
+Enter 'shotgun' in terminal and paste the URL in your browser.
+A user can either login if they already have an account or signup.
+Users can create a team and add up to five custom or current NBA players to their roster so long as they have the roster spots available.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/celtics_roster.
+Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/fantasy_basketball.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License